secretstartups/handbook/business-technology/data-team/platform/data-quality/index.html.md

 <summary><b>8.
 Solutions</b></summary>

 The solutions to the root causes identified in the governance plan should be documented in this step.
-These solutions can consist of temprorary work arounds as well as permanent solutions.
+These solutions can consist of temporary workarounds as well as permanent solutions.
 Estimated ship dates for the solutions can be provided if they are available.

 </details>